How to grow zucchini in pots

 If you’ve ever seen squash plants, you know they’re NOT small.
 While there are compact varieties ideal for growing zucchini in containers, most are big sprawling garden plants with long vines, large leaves, and big flowers.

-Anyway I didn’t want to give up – we love zucchini in our house and it can produce like crazy with the right conditions.
+I didn’t want to give up.
+We love zucchini in our house and it can produce like crazy with the right conditions.